SAP-samples/teched2023-XP185v/exercises/ex3/README.md

 <br><img src="/exercises/ex3/IMAGES/RoleCollectionCreated.png" width="70%">

-11. The result will be that the user with the assigned authorizations can use the **Audit Log Viewer service**.
-You need to be logged into the cockpit with this user to be able to see the Viewer in the next step.
+11. The result will be that the user with the assigned authorizations can use the **Audit Log Viewer Service**.
+You need to be logged into the cockpit with this user to be able to see the viewer in the next step.